plusonelabs/calendar-widget/README.md

 [![Build Status](https://travis-ci.org/andstatus/todoagenda.svg?branch=master)](https://travis-ci.org/andstatus/todoagenda)

 Todo Agenda is home screen widgets for your Android device.
-It displays a list of calendar events and tasks so that you can easily have a glimpse at your due, current and upcoming appointments.
+Each widget has its own settings and displays configured list of calendar events and tasks so that you can easily have a glimpse at your due, current and upcoming appointments.

 <table style="border-collapse:collapse; margin:0; padding:0">